madmachineio/MadDrivers/Examples/MCP4725/SetOutput/README.md

 # SetOutput

-The sensor will output voltage from the minimum to the maximum and then to the minimum.
-You will change the raw value of output to realize it.
+The sensor will output changing voltages by setting the raw value.
+Therefore, the voltages are from the minimum to the maximum and then to the minimum.

 ## Library reference